kjbreil/goscript/README.md

 `task.Message` contains the message that caused the trigger to fire.

 `task.States` contains all the States that were requested to be available by the trigger.
 Use `task.States.Get(string)` to retrieve objects.
-The states held within are pointers to the actual states in Core and are updated in real time.
+The States held within are pointers to the actual States in GoScript and are updated in real time.

 `task.Sleep(timeout)` will sleep for the specified duration.